 The process is simple.

-First, you need a license for Avenue 7, Arena 7, or Wire.
+First, you need a license for Avenue 7, Arena 7, or Wire with version number 7.16 or later.
 You can get those from our shop.
-The dongle does not work with version 6 or lower.
+The dongle does not work with version 6, 7.15.x or lower.

 Then, you order a Resolume dongle from our shop.
 You can use the same dongle for Avenue, Arena and Wire.

 Once you receive the dongle, plug that bad boy into your computer and start Resolume.
 Resolume will detect that an empty dongle is present and pop open the Preferences.